Podemos Perú

-Podemos por el Progreso del Perú (We Can for the Progress of Peru), more often known by its shortened name Podemos Perú (We Can Peru, PP), is a conservative political party in Peru.
-Founded in 2018 by economist and former congressman José Luna Gálvez.
-For the 2021 general election, Daniel Urresti was nominated by the party for the Presidency.
-In the election, Urresti placed 9th with 5.6% of the vote.
-While in the congressional election, the party won five seats, mainly from Lima, Callao and Ica.
+Podemos por el Progreso del Perú (We Can for the Progress of Peru), more often known by its shortened name Podemos Perú (PP; We Can Peru), is a conservative political party in Peru.
+Founded in 2018 by economist and former congressman José Luna Gálvez, for the 2021 general election, Daniel Urresti was nominated by the party for the Presidency.
+In the election, Urresti placed 9th with 5.6% of the vote, while in the congressional election, the party won five seats, mainly from Lima, Callao and Ica.